 We know that keeping the targets you want to monitor for security weaknesses up to date can be a bit of a pain...
 New instances are constantly being spun up in Microsoft Azure, others are being closed down, keeping track of it all can easily become a full time job!

-That's why we've created an Azure integration - add your public IP addresses and hostnames from DNS zones as Intruder targets directly from our portal! 🎉
+That's why we've created an Azure integration - add your virtual machines' public IP addresses and hostnames from DNS zones as Intruder targets directly from our portal! 🎉